healthyregions/oeps/metadata/Public_Expenditures.md

 **Meta Data Name**: State & Local Government Expenditures **Date Added**: March 11, 2021
-**Author**: Susan Paykin, Wataru Morioka, Mahjabin Kabir Adrita **Date Last Modified**: August 26, 2025
+**Author**: Adam Cox, Susan Paykin, Wataru Morioka, Mahjabin Kabir Adrita **Date Last Modified**: September 9, 2025
-**Last Modified By**: Mahjabin Kabir Adrita
+**Last Modified By**: Adam Cox

 ### Theme:
 Policy

 ### Data Location:
-You can find the variables described in this document in the CSV files [here](../full_tables).
+You can find the variables described in this document in the CSV files [here](https://oeps.healthyregions/download).

 CSV files are organized by **year** and **spatial scale**.
 For example, county-level variables from 2000 will be found in C_2000.csv.
-Note: Every variable can be found in the **Latest** files.

 ### Data Source(s) Description:

-This data was sourced from the 2018 [U.S. Census Bureau Annual Survey of State and Local Government Finances](https://www.census.gov/programs-surveys/gov-finances.html) and accessed via Urban Institute & Tax Policy Center's [State and Local Finance Data Finder](https://state-local-finance-data.taxpolicycenter.org/pages.cfm).
+This data was sourced from the [U.S. Census Bureau Annual Survey of State and Local Government Finances](https://www.census.gov/programs-surveys/gov-finances.html) and accessed via Urban Institute & Tax Policy Center's [State and Local Finance Data Finder](https://state-local-finance-data.taxpolicycenter.org/pages.cfm).

 This survey is the only source of nationwide, comprehensive local government finance information.
 It provides statistics on revenue, expenditure, debt, and assets for the 50 states and D.C.
 The 2018 data was released in September 2020.